nrspring/ConciseValidation/README.md

 - Full intellisense
 - Full unit-test coverage

+Features added October 2013
+- Property data types for DateTime, Int and Double (previously only available for strings)
+- Added validation for Ints (Max and Min), Double (MaxValue and MinValue) and DateTime (MaxDate and MinDate)

 Sample code (see the unit tests for even more scenarios)
 ```csharp
 Person JoeSmith = new Person(){